 Her clients will tell you that as soon as you place yourself in Bernadette’s hands you relax, instinctively knowing that you are doing yourself good, and that’s before she even lays a finger on you.
 She takes the time to listen – therapy in itself – before choosing the best treatment for you.

-Bernadette is a member of the Irish Reflexologists’ Institute (MIRI) and a number of other professional associations including the Association of Reflexologists (AoR) and the Complementary Therapists Association of UK and Ireland (CThA).
+Bernadette is a member of the Irish Reflexologists’ Institute (MIRI) and a number of other professional associations including the Complementary Therapists Association of UK and Ireland (CThA).

 Continuous Professional Development is a mantra for Bernadette.
 She is rigorous about updating her skills and holds a wide range of qualifications.